 If you are considering spaying or neutering your pet, there is a lot to consider.
 Traditionally, veterinarians have been staunch advocates of spaying and neutering programs for a number of reasons.
 The AVMA still advocates aggressive spay and neuter programs within the industry, as does the American Humane Society.
 You can read their regarded and convincing opinions on the position of spaying and neutering a pet thru the links provided.

-And, in some cases, the progressive intrusion of government into the lives of individuals, mandates these procedures to be performed on personal pets.
+And, in some cases, local government mandates that these procedures to be performed on personal pets.
 In Charleston, similar legislation has been passed that makes it increasingly difficult for the individual to decide on how to manage their pet’s reproductive status.

 Non-biased, scientific research into the issue of surgical sterilization of pets indicates that there are pros and cons involved in the decision to have your pet surgically altered.
 So, this decision should not be entered into lightly.
 Much of the new information has revealed some interesting findings, especially with regard to risk factors associated with cancer.